- Admission Information

 The general approaches, primary issues, and motivations pertaining to the negotiation of large, internationally funded petroleum and mining projects.
 Focus on the negotiation of “first-tier” agreements between transnational companies and governments, and on joint venture agreements between private parties.
 The course addresses negotiations methodology, and also features a number of guest lecturers who present actual case studies.
-Three semester hours.
+3 semester hours

 Oil and Gas Law

 Characteristics of various oil and gas interests; tortuous invasions of mineral rights; problems in co-ownership of mineral estates; analysis of important clauses in the oil and gas lease; implied covenants in oil and gas leases; creation and transfer of mineral interests and problems created thereby; transfers by lessor or lessee; pooling and unitization; state conservation regulations.
 The field of oil and gas law on private lands as distinguished from the public domain.
 3 semester hours

 This course will address law, policy and procedures governing the lands managed by the federal government (U.S. Bureau of Land Management, National Park Service, U.S. Forest Service, etc.) as well as state and local government lands.
 The interwoven law, history and economics controlling acquisition and allocation of public lands and resources are traced, with close examination of traditional commercial uses (water, minerals, timber, range) and other resource categories (wildlife, recreation, preservation).
 3 semester hours